Leveltlab/matinterface/README.md

 # matinterface

-Hi All,
+Interface sourcecode between matlab and Directx11 for scanbox.

-This is the source code I developed to make an interface between matlab and Directx11 for scanbox.
+Makes a directx render screen on top of a matlab window.
+Data processed from the an ALazar digitizer is rendered on this screen.

 The PMT samples, from the Alazar analog to digital converter, are buffered to system memory (DMA) and copied to the graphics card (an NVIDIA titan X).
 On the graphics card the input is resampled, the green and red channels are separated, copied back to system memory and stored on file, in addition the image is output directly from the graphics card to the screen.